 This page provides information about the Paycheck Protection Program and guidance for Farm Credit System institutions for making loans under the program.
 We will regularly update this page with additional information and guidance, so please refer to it frequently.
 The date below indicates the last time an update was made to the page.

-The page includes guidance from an informational memorandum (PDF) issued on April 7 (which updated and superseded guidance originally issued on April 3).
+The page includes guidance from a July 14 informational memorandum (PDF) (which updated and superseded guidance issued on April 7) and a June 4 informational memorandum supplement (PDF) on regulatory capital requirements for PPP loans and PPP loans pledged to the PPP Liquidity Facility.
 It also contains guidance provided in a document titled Supplement to the FCA Informational Memorandum on the Paycheck Protection Program (PDF).

 If a System institution has any questions on this guidance, please reach out to the examiner-in-charge for the institution.

 On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act (PDF)) to provide emergency assistance and health care response for individuals, families, and businesses affected by the COVID-19 pandemic.
 The PPP, which was implemented by the U.S. Small Business Administration (SBA) with support from the U.S. Department of the Treasury, originally authorized up to $349 billion in forgivable loans to small businesses to support payroll and certain other needs during the COVID-19 pandemic.
 The Paycheck Protection Program and Health Care Enhancement Act, which was enacted on April 24, increased the commitment for the PPP program to $659 billion in forgivable loans.